jakejones2/articles-api/README.md

 - `npm run setup-dbs`
 - `npm run seed`

-The command `run setup-dbs` is included for convenience, and creates development and test databases called `nc-news` and `nc-news-test` respectively.
+The command `run setup-dbs` is included for convenience, and creates development and test databases called `nc_news` and `nc_news_test` respectively.
 You can skip this step if you have created your own databases.
 Remember that development and test database names are set in their corresponding `.env` files, so to use this command you must assign PGDATABASE to `nc-news` or `nc-news-test` accordingly.

 ### 6 - Add secrets to .env files